-On the trail: Sanders, Buttigieg spar ahead of next Democratic vote
+On the trail: Sanders, Buttigieg race across New Hampshire ahead of vote

 “That’s the conversation that will absolutely happen after this election cycle,” he said.

-The Iowa Democratic Party was reviewing results from 95 precincts and planned to release corrections by midday Monday.

-Reporting by Joesph Ax in Manchester, New Hampshire, Jarett Renshaw in Nashua, New Hampshire, Simon Lewis in Plymouth, New Hampshire, and Doina Chiacu in Washington, writing by Scott Malone; Editing by Lisa Shumaker
+Reporting by James Oliphant in Hampton, New Hampshire, Joesph Ax in Manchester, New Hampshire, Jarett Renshaw in Nashua, New Hampshire, Simon Lewis in Plymouth, New Hampshire, and Doina Chiacu in Washington, writing by Scott Malone; Editing by Lisa Shumaker